 - What does the project and the participants need to do to meet these expectations?

 - How can I justify that the proposed budget is adequate enough in order to accomplish the goals of the collaborative project?

-Prior to starting the budget calculation it’s important to ask yourself the questions above.
+Prior to starting the budget calculation in Horizon Europe it’s important to ask yourself the questions above.
 A strong budget will seek to meet the expectations of its evaluators and prove that the budget and its funding is in line with the project objectives and goals.
 A good budget proves that you’d be able to effectively and efficiently manage funding to successfully accomplish the project goals.
 You’ll need to demonstrate to funders that you’ll be able to stay on target and follow through with your objectives; basically that your project is worthy of their support.
 The best way to do this is to make sure that costs are reasonable, transparent, allowable, and related to the research proposal.